claranet/terraform-signalfx-detectors/docs/development.md

 [Documentation](#documentation-1)

 * Table of contents of all readmes are automatically commited from the CI but you can run `make toc`.
-It uses [doctoc](https://github.com/thlorenz/doctoc) undercover so you can also run `doctoc --github --title ':link: **Contents**' --maxlevel 3` on a specific module.
+It uses [doctoc](https://github.com/thlorenz/doctoc) under the hood so you can also run `doctoc --github --title ':link: **Contents**' --maxlevel 3` on a specific module.

 * To update readme(s) of detectors modules you have to edit its underlying configuration available in `conf/readme.yaml` of the module directory.
 Then you must run `make readmes` to regenerate readmes.
-It uses the module [gen_doc.sh](../scripts/module/gen_doc.sh) script undercover so you also use it to update only one module provided as parameter.
+It uses the module [gen_doc.sh](../scripts/module/gen_doc.sh) script under the hood so you also use it to update only one module provided as parameter.

 You can use `make doc` command which is equivalent to `make readmes && make toc`.